 One downside of living in Cobb, however, is that residents on average have to contend with a long commute, spending on average 42.97 minutes every day commuting to work.

-The percentage of people in Cobb who are college-educated is somewhat higher than the average US community of 21.84%: 27.53% of adults in Cobb have at least a bachelor's degree.
+The overall education level of Cobb is somewhat higher than in the average US city of 21.84%: 27.53% of adults 25 and older in the town have at least a bachelor's degree.

 Cobb is a somewhat ethnically-diverse town.
 The people who call Cobb home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cobb residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Cobb include German, Irish, French, Dutch, and European.